colawrr/Professional-README/README.md

   - [Testing](#testing)
   - [Additional Info](#additional-info)
   ## Description:
-  Professional README generator using Node.js through the command line
+  Using the command line to generate a README file based off the input the user provides.
   ## Installation:
-  Download it through github
+  Download it from github
   ## Usage:
-  Fill out the required prompts and the README will be generated for you.
+  Give the command node index.js and then fill out the prompts accordingly.
   ## License:
   none
   ## Contribution: